Winter Safety Precautions That Reduce Workers' Compensation Claims

 Cold winter weather affects employees in several ways and can lead to an increase in injuries and illnesses.
 Reduce Workers’ Compensation claims during cold weather when you take several safety precautions.

-When winter weather hits, clear snow and ice off walkways, keep the inside floors dry and instruct employees to wear sturdy shoes.
-These steps can reduce slips and falls, two common causes of workplace injuries.
+When winter weather hits, clear snow and ice off walkways, keep inside floors dry and instruct employees to wear sturdy, slip-resistant shoes.
+These steps reduce slips and falls, which are common causes of workplace injuries.

 Address the Causes of Cold Stress